bi-labor/es-mssql/docs/exercise3.md

    > Note, that the execution may take a while, if the amount of memory is limited (e.g. in the BME cloud).

 1. If the process succeeded, verify the **contents of the table** using SQL Server Management Studio.
 Verify that you **added your Neptun code prefix** to the Country names.

+   There will be a few rows with `NULL` values, these are the records that failed the _Derived column_ transformation.
+Check whether the failure were justified (the problem is indeed with the input), or whether the error is in your ETL process!

    Then create a screenshot of the table contents.
 Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.

    Please make sure that the screenshot is taken such that it